We use cookies on this site to enhance your experience.

 I specialize in research on the human dimensions of environmental change, with particular attention to the relationship between environment and human migration; community adaptation to climatic variability and change; and, fostering citizen participation in environmental science.

 As a former Canadian foreign service officer, I worked at Canadian diplomatic missions in Belgrade, Hong Kong, New Delhi, Seattle and Vienna.
 In recent years I have advised UN agencies, the World Bank, and governments in Canada, the US, and Europe on issues related to climate change, migration, and security.
-I am currently a Coordinating Lead Author for the Intergovernmental Panel on Climate Change’s working group on impacts, vulnerability and adaptation.
+I served as a Coordinating Lead Author for the Intergovernmental Panel on Climate Change’s 2022 Assessment Report on impacts, vulnerability and adaptation.

 I hold a PhD in Geography from the University of Guelph (2005), a Master of Science in Environmental Management from the University of Hong Kong (1995), and a Bachelor of Arts in Geography from the University of Western Ontario (1989).

-Graduate students interested in conducting research in my areas of expertise are welcome to contact me via email.
+Undergraduate and raduate students interested in conducting research in my areas of expertise should contact me via email.

 Contact Info: